 In some cases such as fractures, dislocations, and certain chronic conditions, elbow pain may require surgery.
 Please see your orthopedic doctor for recommendations.

 - DO NOT overstress your elbow when it starts to get better!

-You can manage the main causes of elbow pain by stretching and being careful to not to over-use your joint.
+You can manage the main causes of elbow pain by stretching and being careful to not to overuse your joint.
 Take breaks or stop playing arm-heavy sports if you experience discomfort.
+Do not overuse your hand in any activity.
 When you feel pain in your elbow, start treatment right away.
 Treating the systmptoms early can often stop the symptioms from becoming worse.

 Time to Completion: 10 minutes.
 You can do these exercises right away.

 Exercise 1: Wrist Stretch Plam Up- Repeat 5 times

 Put your arm with the injured wrist in front of you.

 With the other hand, help to stretch the wrist by gently pressing the fingers backwards towards you.